-You should rely only on the information contained in this prospectus.
-We have not, and the underwriters have not, authorized anyone to provide you with information different from, or in addition to, that contained in this prospectus or any related free writing prospectus.
-This prospectus is an offer to sell only the securities offered hereby but only under circumstances and in jurisdictions where it is lawful to do so.
-The information contained in this prospectus is current only as of its date.
-Our business, financial condition, results of operations, and prospects may have changed since that date.
+You should rely only on the information contained in this prospectus, any accompanying prospectus supplement or in any related free writing prospectus filed by us with the SEC.
+We have not, and the Investor has not, authorized anyone to provide you with different information.
+This prospectus and any accompanying prospectus supplement do not constitute an offer to sell or the solicitation of an offer to buy any securities other than the securities described in this prospectus or such accompanying prospectus supplement or an offer to sell or the solicitation of an offer to buy such securities in any circumstances in which such offer or solicitation is unlawful.
+You should assume that the information appearing in this prospectus, any prospectus supplement and any related free writing prospectus is accurate only as of their respective dates.
+Our business, financial condition, results of operations and prospects may have changed materially since those dates.